 The National Deaf Children's Society is the leading charity for deaf children and young people.
-We can support you to encourage parents and deaf young people to attend your Children's Hearing Services Working Group (CHSWG).
+We can support you to encourage parents and deaf young people to play a key role in your Children's Hearing Services Working Group (CHSWG).